 3.1.5 Where two adjacent compartments are separated from each other by a stepped bulkhead, the bulkhead shall be held for damaged when the flooding of any of the two compartments is considered.

 Where the length of the step does not exceed one frame or 0,8 m, whichever is less, or where the step is formed by floors of the double bottom, this requirement may be dispensed with in case of non-passenger ships.

-3.1.6 If any damage of a lesser extent than stated in 3.2 and 3.4 might result in a more severe condition as regards damage trim and stability, such a damage shall be considered when making check calculations for damage trim and stability.

-3.1.7 Where there are pipes, ducts or tunnels in the area of assumed damage, these shall be so designed that no water enters compartments which are considered not flooded.
+- 3.1.6 If any damage of a lesser extent than stated in 3.2 and 3.4 might result in a more severe condition as regards damage trim and stability, such a damage shall be considered when making check calculations for damage trim and stability. - 3.1.7 Where there are pipes, ducts or tunnels in the area of assumed damage, these shall be so designed that no water enters compartments which are considered not flooded. - 3.1.8 The arrangements for righting the ship after damage shall be approved by the Register and shall be self-acting as far as practicable.